 Of course, a well-seasoned traveler is quick to brush aside those “deals” and decide to explore everything on his own and yet…after 26 months of traveling, I have learned that sometimes, just sometimes, organized tours are definitely worth it and here’s why:

-Pros of Organized Tours #01: It allows you to see places that you wouldn’t normally be aware of.
+They allow you to see places that you wouldn’t normally be aware of

 One of my best experiences of the “Mexican Independence Route” tour taken at Guanajuato was the chance of seeing how five women of a little town called Santa Rosa improved their economy by grouping their resources together and taking the initiative of making jam and selling it in bulk to a very famous Mexican chain of restaurants.